Discovery is the greatest high. – E.O. Wilson, world renown biologist

 V) Want to learn a something about your personality? https://www.outofservice.com/bigfive/

-If you’d want feedback on what the questions that interest you might mean in your exploring, jot down the numbers/letters of your six favorite questions, and send them to: firstname.lastname@example.org/
+If you’d want feedback on what the questions that interest might mean and some ideas for further explorations, jot down the numbers/letters of your six favorite questions, and send them to: firstname.lastname@example.org/

-Since it’s a very small sample of questions, we offer an educated guess sin our reply.
+Since it’s a very small sample size of questions, the accuracy, we offer only a thumbnail sketch.
 This is free for young people ages 16-25.
 We’re a nonprofit, and this is one of our services.

 7. We’ve all played lots of games in our lives.
 But as we get older, games are are considered diversions, or just for kids, unless you’re into a sport or training to be a jet pilot or a surgeon.
 These women are highly skilled dancers and trained at a most prestigious school: Juilliard.
 But, they became explorers in another arena when they tried something different.
 They learned that playing ball could be totally fun!